 The four key features serve as the basis for creating a profile for each geographic entity.
 To reduce the broad range of possibilities resulting from the continuous features - ATI, entry time, and LAI - their scale is categorized into an ordinal scale.
 ATI and LAI are converted into three ordinal tiers, defined as follows: The mean feature value $\pm 0.44\sigma$ is classified as \textit{medium}, while values below or above this range are classified as \textit{low} and \textit{high}, respectively.
 This classification is based on Rogers' Diffusion of Innovations theory \cite{rogers2003diffusion}, which defines adoption type by using the standard normal distribution.
 Following Rogers’ definition, our classification ensures that the medium tier includes 34\% of the normal distribution, corresponding to the combined proportion of half of the early majority and half of the late majority.
 The two symmetric adoption categories flank the average adoption level.
 A naught is assigned to entities whose feature value is equal to zero.
 Entry time is also classified into three ordinal levels: early, middle, and late.
 The middle value serves as a temporal benchmark, defined as the mean of all entities’ entry times, that is, the average time at which the adoption threshold is first met across the region.
 Entities whose entry times fall within a range of $\pm 0.44\sigma$ around this benchmark are classified as \textit{medium}, whereas earlier and later entry times are classified as \textit{early} and \textit{late}, respectively.
 A null value is assigned to units that did not reach the required threshold value throughout the studied timeline.

 A profile for each entity is constructed as a combination of its ordinal values across the four key features.
-In total, 144 possible combinations emerge from the integration of these ordinal values.
-However, there are combinations that are not feasible in the current context.
-For instance, a combination involving a late entry time, a low value of LAI, a negative trajectory, and a high ATI is not possible, as a high value in the latter necessitates the accumulation of high adoption levels over time.
-Other examples are a combination of low ATI, late entry, negative trajectory, and high LAI, or a combination of high ATI, early entry time, positive trajectory, and low LAI.
-45 infeasible profiles were filtered out, leaving 99 profiles that align with the domain-specific context of the research problem.
-The different profiles served as the basis for the next stage of typology creation.
+In total, 144 theoretically possible combinations emerge from this full crossing of ordinal values.
+However, some combinations are infeasible given the cumulative nature of the innovation adoption process.
+For instance, a profile with late entry time, low LAI, negative trajectory, and high ATI is not possible, as a high ATI inherently requires sustained accumulation over time.
+Other examples include a combination of low ATI, late entry, negative trajectory, and high LAI, or high ATI with early entry time, positive trajectory, and low LAI.
+Forty-five such infeasible combinations were filtered out, leaving 99 profiles consistent with the domain-specific context and logic of the research field.
+These profiles served as the basis for the next stage of typology creation.